 With dancer Ram Gopal and actor Eric Portman

 Carole said "I loved England and working there was really stimulating."
 When she wasn't working she attended many parties and visited the London zoo.
 She also spent time with her close friend Lt.
 Troy who had been injured during the war.
 Carole was so busy that during her first two months there she lost eleven pounds.
 On November 25, 1947 Carole participated in a charity performance of The Bishop's Wife for King George and Queen Elizabeth.
 After the show she attended a star-studded celebration with Bob Hope, Loretta Young, Patricia Roc, Rex Harrison, and Lilli Palmer.
 She was not photographed with Harrison but she did pose with Lilli.
-In December of 1947 Carole went to see dancer Ram Gopal at the Prince's Theater in London.
+In December of 1947 Carole met dancer Ram Gopal at the Prince's Theater in London.

 Lilli Palmer, Patricia Roc, and Carole